Network on the Coordination and Harmonisation of European

 The work will provide a foundation for an enhanced evidence base for the identification of health risks and gains related to occupation and employment to foster safe and healthy preventive strategies and policies.

-- Facilitate work on harmonization of occupational exposure and standardization of health outcome information and new protocols for data collection
+- Facilitate work on harmonisation of occupational exposure and standardisation of health outcome information and new protocols for data collection.

 Capacity Building Objectives

-- Provide networking and leadership opportunities for early career researchers, as well as researchers from COST Inclusiveness Target Countries
+- Provide networking and leadership opportunities for Early Career Investigators, as well as researchers from COST Inclusiveness Target Countries.

 - Provide training in occupational epidemiology and exposure assessment.